hashicorp/vault-client-dotnet/docs/System.md

 <a name="writeauditdevice"></a>
 # **WriteAuditDevice**
-> void WriteAuditDevice (string path, WriteAuditDeviceRequest writeAuditDeviceRequest)
+> void WriteAuditDevice (WriteAuditDeviceRequest writeAuditDeviceRequest, string path, TimeSpan? wrapTTL = null)

 Enable a new audit device at the supplied path.